IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 ## Course Prerequisites
 This class assumes a high degree of computer literacy, but not a high degree of programming ability.
 We will be learning computer programing in a platform-generic way, however all examples will be demonstrated in Java or Javascript using the library p5.js (p5js.org) or Processing.
 Having previous coding experience in Javascript, Java, C++, or Python is a plus, but not necessarily a must.

 Some students will have experience in programming.
 Some will not.
 With the consulation of the student and their experience, the weight of the first two learning objects will be determined.
-For example, if you have experience writing code, you will be pushed to achieve objective #2 with a greater weight than objective #1.
-If you have a bit of experience programming, but not a lot, you will be pushed to achieve objective 1 and 2 equally, etc. After the third week of this course, this will be determined between the student and the professor on indiviual basis.
+For example, if you have considerable experience writing code (2+ semesters, 1 year of professional work), you will be in the PURPLE group, which will pushed to achieve objective #2 with a greater weight than objective #1.
+If you have a bit of experience programming, but not a lot, you will be pushed to achieve objective 1 and 2 equally, etc (the GREEN group).
+After the third week of this course, this will be determined between the student and the professor on indiviual basis.

+Note that when there are differences in assignments between the groups, that is noted in the syllabus calendar.
+Please also note that students may move from the Green Group to the Purple group at various points throughout the semester.
+Yet, students once in the Purple group, may not move back to the Green Group.

 ## Assessment
 Assessment will occur by reviewing weekly coding assignments & challenges, project milestones, and final projects.
 The course is cumulative.
 Please see the Grading Section for specific grade breakdown, calendar for due dates, and assignments for briefs.